NJBLAGA/NathanBlaga_T2A2/README.md

 ### **Purpose:**

 The original conception of Workout Jungle was to provide a marketplace in which Australian consumers could buy and sell new and used fitness equipment.
 While there are already various competing sites such as; graysfitness.com.au and gymsolutions.com.au, covid-19 created a ongoing demand for Australian consumers to continue exercising at home.
 Whether the demand is due to social media fads,  maintaining a healthy lifestyle (physically or mentally) Covid-19 has forced consumers to invest more into their home gyms.
 Workout Jungle has a primary goal on bringing buyers and sellers together in a safe, protected and user-friendly space.
-As of lunch it's various features allow the site to achieve these goals, with planned feature updates scheduled to roll out over the next year to not only improve our user experience but ultimately become the top Australian fitness gym marketplace.
+As of launch it's various features allow the site to achieve these goals, with planned feature updates scheduled to roll out over the next year to not only improve our user experience but ultimately become the top Australian fitness gym marketplace.

 ### **Target Audience:**